Scaling accessibility compliance at VA.gov through community and culture

 Expanding our vision collaboratively

-Once our accessibility practice achieved internal alignment, we were ready to extend our vision for Accessibility Beyond Compliance across all of VA.gov.
+Once our accessibility compliance practice achieved internal alignment, we were ready to extend our vision for accessibility compliance across all of VA.gov.
 We drafted a rough document and invited VA leadership, team members, and the VA Section 508 office to contribute and review.

 Over several months, we successfully received constructive feedback, participation, and buy-in for our newly published modernized VA.gov accessibility strategy from more than 30 stakeholders across 7 organizations and 5 disciplines.
 From this collaboration came the new vision and mission: